TempeHS/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ Tempe High School is a proud inner-west public high school.
-Our dedicated Technologies team supports learning across all TAS disciplines, supporting all students to realise their designs.
-We specialise in design, game development, animation/videography, mechatronics, manufacturing (adaptive and subtractive), textiles, web development, Fusion360, and all facets of engineering.
+Our dedicated Technologies team supports learning across all TAS disciplines, supporting all students to realise their designs across all specialisations.
+Within our team, we have specialists in architecture, jewellery, graphic design, game development, animation, videography, mechatronics, manufacturing (additive and subtractive), textiles, web development, 3D design, and all facets of engineering.

-🌈 Contribution guidelines — As a high school, we are closed to outside our student body, but we openly share all resources outward.
+🌈 Contribution guidelines — As a high school, we are closed to contributions outside our student body, but we openly share all resources outward.
 Power to the sharers...

 👩‍💻 Useful TempeHS GitHub resources -
 - [Design Toolkit](https://tempehs.github.io/designToolKit/)